Last updated: 2026-04-20

 recalls on record

 The 2025 Honda CR-V has 6 recalls on record, which is above average.
-A higher recall count can indicate multiple component concerns.
-However, recalls also demonstrate that the manufacturer is actively addressing known issues.
-All recall repairs are performed free of charge at authorized dealerships.
+A high count can flag multiple component concerns, though it also shows the manufacturer is actively addressing known issues.

 NHTSA.gov →Complaint Breakdown